 Websites can help.
-Rather than spending all day talking through queries and issues, your site can be the first place that customers turn to.
+Rather than spending all day talking through queries and issues, simple questions by consumers can be answered already on your home page.

 It doesn’t even have to be a separate page.
 If you’d prefer a one-page website, just make space for contact information in the layout.

-To empower people to ask any kind of question, you can create a contact form or simply provide an email address.
+To empower people to ask any kind of question, you can create a contact form or simply provide a business email address.
 It’ll save them a phone call.

 You could also set up a chatbot.
 AI is the future, and chatbots are pretty clever these days – even urgent issues could be resolved this way.

 You can get ahead of issues